Estimating False Alarm Rates of Sub-Dominant Quasi-normal Modes in GW190521: Selection of simulated signals

 Both sets of injections are added to detector data at random times surrounding the estimated merger time of GW190521.
 Specifically, an offset time $t_{\rm offset}$ is drawn uniformly in $\pm[4, 20]\,$s and added to the coalescence time $t_c$ that is drawn from the relevant posterior for each injection.
 The gap of $\pm4\,$s around GW190521 is to prevent contamination of the data from GW190521.
 As described below, we perform ringdown analyses on a grid of times surrounding each injection.
 The widest grid -- used in the validation of the Kerr Bayes factor (see Sec.~\ref{sec:statsig_Kerr}) -- is $[-9,24]\,$ms. We therefore draw the $t_{\rm offset}$ such that they are at least $33\,$ms apart, to ensure that no two analyses analyze exactly the same detector data.

 As with the analysis of GW190521 in Capano et al., we use a reference time $t^{\rm inj}_{\rm ref}$ for each injection, around which we construct the grid of times used in the ringdown analyses.
-For each injection we set the reference time to be $t^{\rm inj}_{\rm ref} = t_{\rm ref} + t_{\rm offset}$, where $t_{\rm ref}=1242442967.445$ GPS seconds is the estimated geocentric merger time of GW190521, as determined by the maximum likelihood parameters taken from the NRSurrogate analysis in Nitz \& Capano~\cite{Nitz:2020mga}.
+For each injection we set the reference time to be $t^{\rm inj}_{\rm ref} = t_{\rm ref} + t_{\rm offset}$, where $t_{\rm ref}=1242442967.445$ GPS seconds is the estimated geocentric merger time of GW190521, as determined by the maximum likelihood parameters taken from the NRSur7dq4 analysis in Nitz \& Capano~\cite{Nitz:2020mga}.
 This is the same $t_{\rm ref}$ used in Capano et al. Note that $t^{\rm inj}_{\rm ref}$ is not the injection's coalescence time $t^{\rm inj}_c$; instead, $t^{\rm inj}_c-t^{\rm inj}_{\rm ref}$ follow the same distribution as $t_c-t_{\rm ref}$ (see Fig.~\ref{fig:imrcompare-time_mass_ratio_final_mass}).
-In the case of IMRPhenomTPHM, this can mean that some of our \signalinj{} injections merge as much as $20\,$ms before the reference time, well before the grid times used for the analysis.
+We do this because our goal is to replicate the GW190521 analysis performed in Capano et al., including all uncertainties, so that our derived statistics are robust.
+Basing grid times on $t^{\rm inj}_c$ instead of $t_{\rm ref}^{\rm inj}$ would mean assuming information we did not know for the real signal.
+In the case of IMRPhenomTPHM, this means that some of our \signalinj{} injections merge as much as $20\,$ms before the reference time, well before the grid times used for the analysis.